-As well as the UCAS application, remember to check the eligibility requirements for any possible scholarships, loans and grants.
+As well as the UCAS application, remember to check your eligibility for any possible scholarships, loans and grants.
 Many universities have scholarships especially for international students, whether at undergraduate or postgraduate level.
 Find the details on our university profiles.

 You'll need a valid and up-to-date passport for the duration of your planned stay in the UK.

-- By proving you have enough funds for you (and your family if applicable) to live in the UK (10 points)
+- Proof that you have enough funds for you (and your family if applicable) to live in the UK

-You’ll be expected to study at the institution that has accepted you, not at another one.
-The university will be responsible for keeping your personal details up to date and reporting students who don't arrive, don't have a satisfactory attendance record or who leave before completing their course.
+The university will be responsible for keeping your personal details up to date and reporting international students who don't arrive, don't have a satisfactory attendance record or leave before completing their course.

 Extending your stay

-If you’re living away from home for the first time, university halls of residence are a good way to meet other students.
-If you want greater independence, you could choose private accommodation such as a studio, one-bedroom flat or flatshare.
+If you’re living away from home for the first time, university halls of residence are a good place to meet other students.
+If you want greater independence, you could choose private accommodation such as a studio or one-bedroom flat, or a flat-share.